Abbreviations : Report Help

 Pteromalus puparum negative-strand RNA virus 1 (KX431032), species Pteromalus puparum peropuvirus, genus Peropuvirus

-Enveloped, spherical particles,100–130 nm in diameter
+Enveloped, spherical particles, 100–130 nm in diameter

-Negative-sense, unsegmented RNA of about 12 kb
+Negative-sense, unsegmented RNA of approximately 12 kb

 Individual, putatively polyadenylated, mRNAs are translated in the cytoplasm